OpenTechStrategies/cafr-parsing/README.md

 - Command line tools to run the miner from the command line.
 - Validation tools to identify when a template no longer matches the schema.
 - Think about whether this ties in with http://open-data-standards.github.io/ (and thence https://github.com/open-data-standards) in any useful way.

+## Related Projects

+- [pdftabextract](https://github.com/WZBSocialScienceCenter/pdftabextract) (a set of tools to help "extract tabular data from (OCR-processed) PDF files") might be useful to look at.